Drinking water quality in the United States: Radon

 EPA proposed regulations for radon in 1991 and 1999.
 In 2010 it was reported that EPA had not finalized the proposal due to concerns raised by some utilities about high costs for controlling radon.
 However, nine states had issued their own radon guidelines.

 Water quality of private wells

 Approximately 13 million households in the US get their drinking water from privately owned wells.
 Private wells are not regulated by EPA.
 In general, private well owners are responsible for testing their wells, and some states provide guidance and technical assistance on testing.

-A 2020 study found that children raised in homes with unregulated wells had a 25% increased risk of elevated blood lead than children raised in homes supplied by water utilities regulated by the SDWA.
+A 2020 study found that children raised in homes with unregulated wells had a 25% increased risk of elevated blood lead compared to children raised in homes supplied by water utilities regulated by the SDWA.